gizatechxyz/giza-cli/docs/examples/create_proof.md

 ## Embed the model into a Starknet Contract

 First, we need to compile the Cairo contract to a Starknet Contract, more information about starknet contracts [here](https://book.cairo-lang.org/ch99-00-starknet-smart-contracts.html).
-For now we don't need to dive deep into how these contracts works, as currently we need to make it a contract due a temporary limitation in the prover, once this is solved we should be able to generate the proof without the need of a contract.
+For now we don't need to dive deep into how these contracts work, as currently we need to make it a contract due a temporary limitation in the prover, once this is solved we should be able to generate the proof without the need of a contract.

 Add the `starknet` as a dependency in the `Scarb.toml` file: